zeroluck/docs/sources/reference/mod_auth_oidc/centos-installation.md

 # service apache2 restart
 ```

-Now, try to access the page: `https://dynamic.gluu.org:44443/dynamic` and you should see the discovery page as below: You'll be presented with a discovery page, enter `admin@ce.gluu.org`
+To validate the availability if the website access the page via
+`https://dynamic.gluu.org:44443/dynamic`.
+As a result, you should see
+the discovery page as pictured below.
+Enter `admin@ce.gluu.org` to
+access the site.

 ![dynamic_authentication](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/mod_auth_oidc/dynamic_discovery.png)

-The usual choice as per present used urls is: `admin@ce.gluu.org`.
-But you must use the existing user at the gluuCE along with existing url i.e `existing_user@your.gluu.ce.server`
+Currently, the usual choice is `admin@ce.gluu.org`.
+Make sure that user
+exist at the gluuCE along with an according uri such as
+`existing_user@your.gluu.ce.server`.

-After this we are presented with the oxAuth page from gluuCE where we enter the credentials for authentication.
+After this we are presented with the oxAuth page from gluuCE where we
+enter the credentials for authentication.

 ![oxauth_authentication](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/mod_auth_oidc/oxauth_authentication.png)